States Nevada

 Storage and Use of Dried Blood Spots:

-Nevada Newborn screening specimens are processed by the Nevada State Public Health Laboratory and are stored by them for one year and then destroyed.
+Nevada Newborn screening specimens are processed by the Nevada State Public Health Laboratory and are stored by them for 6-12 months and then destroyed.

 To see a copy of the blood spot card used in Nevada click here.